 The Art Magazine is distributed internationally and available to read online.
 You can browse through the previous issues in the drop-down menu.

-If you would like to contribute to the Supermarket 2021 Art Magazine or have an idea that you would like to feature get in touch with the Art Magazine’s Editor-in-chief Alice Máselníková at email@example.com by 30 April 2021.
+If you have any questions or would like to contribute to the Supermarket Art Magazine get in touch with the Art Magazine’s Editor-in-chief Alice Máselníková at email@example.com.

 The idea of shapeshifting has been thrilling people throughout centuries in mythology, folk tales, literature, popular culture and religion.
 Shapeshifters can change their physical form, shifting between the human and inhuman, between one consciousness and the other, through skills granted by magic, good or evil, superpowers or divine order.